Korean Wedding Traditions

 The Small Wedding Revolution: Quality Over Quantity

 The pandemic forced Korea to discover something revolutionary: intimate weddings.
 Pre-2020, anything under 200 guests seemed antisocial.
-Now, 35% of couples choose 50-150 guests and discover they actually enjoy their own weddings.
+Now, many couples choose smaller guest lists and discover they actually enjoy their own weddings.

 Benefits of going small: